Repeat Performance: Plot

 On New Year's Eve 1946, Sheila Page stands over her dead husband Barney with a gun in her hand.
 She panics and arrives at a party, requesting two friends for help.
 There, William suggests she should see theatrical producer John Friday for advice.
 She arrives at Friday's apartment, and as she ascends the stairs, she wishes that she could live 1946 all over again.
 William suddenly disappears, and she is transported back to New Year's Day 1946.
 At Friday's apartment, she decides not to perform in a play Saying Goodbye in London she had played in the future, which baffles Friday.

-She returns to her apartment and embraces Barney.
-They invite their friends, including Friday, for a New Year's Day breakfast, where Sheila warns William to avoid Eloise Shaw, who will have committed to an asylum.
+She returns to her apartment and embraces a live Barney.
+They invite their friends, including Friday, for a New Year's Day breakfast, where Sheila warns William to avoid Eloise Shaw, who will have him committed to an insane asylum.
 To Sheila's surprise, English playwright Paula Costello crashes the party and flirts with Barney.
 He and Sheila argue, in which Barney leaves to go out drinking.
 Sheila begins to question whether fate really does exist.
 The next morning, Barney returns home drunk.

 Determined to keep Barney from seeing Paula, Sheila travels to California with Barney.
 There, Barney reads Paula's new play Saying Goodbye, which Sheila remembers performing in the original timeline.
 However, she refuses to perform in the play and angers Barney, after stating he wastes his time reading other plays and not finishing his own.
 Friday arrives and convinces her to perform in the play.
 During rehearsals, Barney arrives with Paula, and Sheila tries to convince Sheila to rewrite the final act.